pietromandracci/pysica/doc/ccpla/ccpla_manual.rst

 *-g, --gui-mode*
     start the GUI

+*-m, --multicore*
+    run the Fortran module in parallel mode, using more than one CPU core

 *-W TEXT_WINDOW_WIDTH, --text-window-width=TEXT_WINDOW_WIDTH*
     set the width of the GUI window expressed in characters, accepted values are in the range [120..200] (default=160),